Many people face barriers in preparing healthier meals, including a lack of time and conflicting information about nutrition, and taste preferences.

 Eat Your Fruits and Vegetables

-The recommended amounts of produce for adults is 1-2 cups of fruit and 1-3 cups of vegetables.
+The recommended amount of produce for adults is 1-2 cups of fruit and 1-3 cups of vegetables.
 (And, no, french fries don’t count.)
 This seems to be an area where many of us fall short.
 More than 90% of Americans don’t eat enough produce.

 Vegetables can take on a whole new flavor profile when combined with a small piece of bacon, some soy sauce, balsamic vinegar, or a few nuts.
 Sometimes, they can even be the base for your entire meal!